Quansight/Quansight-website/apps/labs/posts/unlocking-c-level-performance-in-df-apply.md

 If you've been using pandas for a while, you are probably familiar with the family of `apply` functions in pandas (e.g. `DataFrame.apply`, `Series.apply`, `DataFrameGroupBy.apply`, etc.).
 For those unaware, these functions allow you to specify a Python function to be called for each row/column of a DataFrame, and then combines and returns the results back to you.

 Because everything happens in Python-land, though, apply is usually very slow, and its recommended that you only use it when you cannot find an equivalent method that does what you want.

 In pandas 2.2.0, though, a new engine (`engine="numba"`) option will be added to `DataFrame.apply`, opening up the possibility for fast and parallelizable apply in pandas.
-It works by using numba, a JIT (just-in-time) compiler that translates your Python/numpy functions into fast machine code when their called, providing a several times speedup compared to the original python engine.
+It works by using numba, a JIT (just-in-time) compiler that translates your Python/numpy functions into fast machine code when their called, providing up to a compared to the original python engine.

 So, can I just slap on `engine="numba"` to `DataFrame.apply` and enjoy a free many-times speedup?